alexmiller63/star-almanack/rabbis.md

 And sometimes it takes two rabbis, standing on the far side of the world and disagreeing about Shabbat, to discover why the lines are necessary.

+When I was learning to fly, I was taught to use Zulu time—the common aviation name for the universal time reference associated with Greenwich.
+The conversion seemed simple: take today’s date and convert the local hour to Zulu time.
+But there was a subtle error in that instruction.
+Sometimes the conversion crosses midnight.
+When that happens, the hour changes and the date must change with it.
+A correct time attached to the wrong date is still the wrong time.

+Years later, this struck me as a real-world version of the problem faced by the two rabbis.
+We do not merely need a common clock.
+We need a common way of saying which day that clock belongs to.